+Congratulate yourself:

-Congratulate yourself: The spelling might not be correct, but you have come close to the pronunciation.
-You have two syllables (not one, not three): correct.
-Only two letters are incorrect, but the first incorrect letter "a" (instead of nasal "i") indicates that you have a hunch of the correct pronunciation.
+- You have written two syllables (not one, not three): that decision was correct. - The ending is correct, "-er", i.e. you guessed the correct conjugation ("-ie" and "-re" would have been wrong in this respect). - Five letters are correct, only two are incorrect, i.e. 71 per cent of your answer is correct. - The spelling might not be correct, but you have come close to the pronunciation.
+The first incorrect letter "a" (instead of nasal "i") indicates that you have a hunch of the correct pronunciation.
 I.e. you are well on the road towards mastery.